Glossary of Biological Terms

 The formation of a more complex substance from simpler ones.

-In the cell cycle, the phase in which the DNA of the chromosomes is replicated and DNA-associated proteins, such as histones
+In the cell cycle, the phase in which the DNA of the chromosomes is replicated and DNA-associated proteins, such as histones, are synthesized.

 The branch of biology that studies the diversity of life; encompasses taxonomy and is involved in reconstructing phylogenetic history.